Overview

 The activity download is a raw export designed for many use cases.
 For accounting, most columns are noise and fees need special handling.

 Yes, but only if formats and columns match the import template.
-KontoCSV can output a DATEV-ready CSV via export profiles.
+KontoCSV can output a QuickBooks-ready CSV via export profiles.

-If you want the full German version with screenshots and extra edge cases, open the original guide here:
+For the full German version with deeper context and local wording, open the original article: